l33tn00b/quagga_on_RPi/README.md

   - Does it listen on the correct interface(s)?
 Enabled?
 Disabled? (ospfd.conf)
   - Did it subscribe to the multicast group? (ospf-all.mcast.net)
   - Does it receive the packets (strace -p <pid of ospfd> 2>&1 | grep msg)
   - the process doesn't receive the hello packets but they show up in the tcpdump and it is subscribed to the multicast group?
 DID YOU OPEN THE FIREWALL, Idiot? (yes, that's me..)
-Check the firewall log...
+Check the firewall log... `ufw allow in to 224.0.0.0/24 `